 - Creation does not distinguish between major and minor SCARs.
-Any issue will hold up customer deliveries, including packaging and paperwork rejects. - We do internally categorize SCARs to help identify systemic issues. - A "Use as Is" disposition does not mean that the issue is not important or ok to ship again. - When possible, we will return parts to you.
+Any issue that will hold up customer deliveries, including packaging and paperwork rejects is a non-conformance that requires resolution. - We do internally categorize SCARs to help identify systemic issues. - A "Use as Is" disposition does not mean that the issue is not important or that it is ok to ship non-conforming product or material again. - When applicable, we will return parts to a supplier.
 If we cannot, we will do our best to send digital pictures or other supporting information.